2ndmk2/protomidpy/README.md

 # georadial
-Estimating itensity profile & geometry & hyperparameters proto-planetary disks in ALMA
+Estimating itensity radial profile & geometry & hyperparameters proto-planetary disks in ALMA
 For technical detail of algorithm and mathematic background, see more detail in Aizawa, Muto, Momose 2023

 ## Install